chrisnoonan98675/site/xl-deploy/how-to/advanced-xl-deploy-configuration.markdown

 | `taskThreadPool.queueCapacity` | Capacity of the queue that holds tasks to be executed if no threads are available | 2147483647 |

 You must restart the server after changing these settings.

+**Note:** In XL Deploy 5.0.0 and later, the execution engine uses a more advanced mechanism for thread management.
+Therefore, it should not be necessary to change these advanced settings.